 Booking Travel and More

-Unless you’ve managed to get an exclusive invite, you won’t be able to enter Buckingham Palace.
-Yet it’s still an essential stop on a trip around London.
-Walk up the long road known as the Mall, then stop for photos of this iconic royal residence and its furry-hatted guards.
+An essential stop on a trip around London, Buckingham Palace is one of the most iconic sights in the city.
+Unless you’ve managed to get an exclusive invitation, you won’t be able to enter Buckingham Palace, but you can still walk up the long road known as the Mall.
+Don't forget to stop for photos of this royal residence and its smartly dressed guards!

-Turner, Gainsborough, Cezanne, da Vinci… the list of masters on display in the National Gallery is extensive and awe-inspiring.
+Turner, Gainsborough, Cezanne, da Vinci… the list of masterpieces on display in the National Gallery is extensive and awe-inspiring.
 Set aside hours to take in everything that this spectacular gallery has to offer.
-While you’re here, take a moment to relax in iconic Trafalgar Square beneath Nelson’s Column and the surrounding lions.
+While you’re here, why not relax in iconic Trafalgar Square beneath Nelson’s Column and the surrounding lions.

 Palace of Westminster